sjentsch/jTransform/README.md

 --->

 The jamovi module jTransform carries out common data management tasks and transformations of data sets.
+It is supposed to be a Swiss-Army-knife for such tasks.
-It includes functions to change the order of / re-arrange variables in a data set, transforming a data set from long to wide or from wide to long, transposing a data set (make rows into columns and columns into rows), sorting a data set after one or more variable, and adding columns from one or more additional data sets to the currently opened data set.
+The module includes functions to search or replace values.
+In addition, it contains functions to change the order of / re-arrange variables in a data set, transforming a data set from long to wide or from wide to long, transposing a data set (make rows into columns and columns into rows), sorting a data set after one or more variable, and adding columns from one or more additional data sets to the currently opened data set.
-In addition, there are functions to search or replace values.
-Finally, the is a function to apply transformations for skewed variables trying to make them better conform to a normal distribution.
+Finally, there are functions to carry out calculations, including a function to aggregate data, to apply transformations for skewed variables trying to make them better conform to a normal distribution, and for calculating distance measures.

 <!---
 <center>